eira-fransham/troubles.md/content/posts/wasm-is-not-a-stack-machine.md

   ))
 ```

 This is a problem.
 Usually a stack machine can be trivially converted to SSA form with liveness analysis - an item on the stack is dead when it is used as the argument to an operator - no ifs, no buts.
-Even a `pick` operator (which duplicates the nth item of the stack to the top of the stack) can be thought of in these terms as long as the argument to `pick` is a compile-time constant, although generally the conversion of a stack machine that includes a `pick` instruction would be implemented using refcounting.
+Even a `pick` operator[^pick-operator] can be thought of in these terms as long as the argument to `pick` is a compile-time constant, although generally the SSA conversion of a stack machine that includes a `pick` instruction would be implemented using refcounting - meaning that reading a variable doesn't involve creating an unnecessary new one.
 However, locals are a problem.
 They're mutable, so you can't trivially convert them to SSA, and they always live for the lifetime of the function.

+[^pick-operator]: A `pick` operator duplicates the nth item of the stack to the top of the stack.
+Unfortunately, it's not available in WebAssembly.

 This poses a problem for optimisation.
-SSA form is one of the most powerful optimisation tools, and the fact that locals are mutable defeats that, but the fact that they're global to the function causes another problem.
-Say you're trying to compile WebAssembly into x86 on Linux (which uses the SystemV calling convention).
-You'll take some number of arguments in registers, and now unless you do your own liveness analysis on that function those registers are permanently taken up by those arguments.
+SSA form is one of the most powerful optimisation tools.
+The fact that locals are mutable defeats that, and the fact that they're global to the function defeats liveness analysis.
+For an example of why this is an issue, say you're trying to compile WebAssembly into some native architecture.
+You'll compile your code into one that uses some number of arguments in registers, but now unless you do your own liveness analysis on that function those registers are permanently marked "in use" by those arguments.
 Without extra analysis you don't know when the last usage of that argument is, and so you can't ever reuse the register used by that argument for something else.
-Even a function that never uses any of its arguments still can't use those registers for something else.
+Even a function that never uses any of its arguments still can't reuse the space used by those arguments for anything else.

-This is a register machine without liveness analysis, but not only that, it's a register machine that isn't in SSA form - both of the tools at our disposal to do optimisation are unavailable.
-In a true, optimising compiler we can recreate that information, but WebAssembly was already emitted by a compiler that has that information.
+This essentially makes WebAssembly a register machine without liveness analysis, but not only that, it's a register machine that isn't even in SSA form - both of the tools at our disposal to do optimisation are unavailable.
+In a true, optimising compiler we can recreate that information, but WebAssembly was already emitted by a compiler that generated that information once.
 There's no technical reason why we should have to do that work again, it's just a deficiency in the language.
-Any compiler that has to act on a stream of WebAssembly will end up generating significantly worse code for essentially no good reason.
+A compiler that has to act on a stream of WebAssembly has less ability to recreate this information and will end up generating significantly worse code for essentially no good reason.

 ## Why?